ConnectWithNoor/learning-genai/7. huggingface/readme.md

   - Text to image generation
 - and use them for our projects using:
   - Huggingface APIs
-  - By downloading models locally
+  - By downloading models locally (APIs can be slow, to best way is to self hosted server)

 #### 1.1 What is Huggingface?